Ronthomasvijy/learning_git/readme.md

+HI hello
-hello this is a test
+this is added to the alphabet diamond pattern